India announces plan to slow rate of greenhouse gas growth

 This offered opportunities for investments in “resilient, low-emission, sustainable development”, she said.

-India’s Environment Minister Prakash Javadekar said New Delhi’s plan balances the need for a low-carbon future with the need to lift millions out of poverty and industrialize quickly.
+Environment Minister Prakash Javadekar said New Delhi’s plan balances the need for a low-carbon future with the need to lift millions out of poverty and industrialise quickly.

 “Although the developed world has polluted the world and we are suffering, India will be part of the solution,” he told journalists after submitting the pledges to the United Nations.
 “We want to walk on a cleaner energy path.”